gitbls/pistrong/README.md

     [ndm](https://github.com/gitbls/ndm) provides a simple DNS and DHCP server manager using the Bind9 DNS server and ISC DHCP Server.
 Of course, you can use any name server you'd prefer.

-    I've found that having my local LAN domain name be the same as my external domain name (static or dynamic) makes VPN testing and usage on the LAN SO much easier.
+    I've found that having my local LAN domain name be the same as my external domain name (static or dynamic) makes VPN testing and usage on the LAN SO much easier, since the client device can refer to the sam VPN DNS name regardless of whether it's on the internal LAN or on the Internet.

-## Security considerations
+## Security Considerations

 For the most secure implementation, here are some things to consider:

 * Always use an FQDN hostname (hostname.domain.com) for a registered domain.
 If you do not have a static IP address, use a dynamic DNS service.
 The FQDN hostname helps ensure that your client is connecting to a known host, and is the most reliable way to connect to your VPN from the internet.
 This also insulates you from your ISP randomly changing your external, dynamically-assigned IP address and invalidating your whole CA.

-* If you don't have an FQDN for the VPN server, you will probably need to use `--vpnsankey my.san.key,yourExternalIPAddress` when you create the CA. `makeMyCA` offers this as an option.
+* If you don't have an FQDN for the VPN server, you will probably need to use `--vpnsankey my.san.key,yourExternalIPAddress` when you create the CA. `makeMyCA` does this by default.

 * pistrong easily enables a one certificate for multiple user devices, or a one certificate per user device scenario.
 The former is easier to manage, the latter provides finer granularity access and management/monitoring control.

+## Using an IP Address for VPN Access

+While using a DNS name is the best way to access the VPN, that may not always be possible. pistrong makes using an Internet IP Address as painless as possible, but there are a few things to be aware of:

+* If you opt to use an IP address to access the VPN, you will need to recreate all user certificates if the external IP address of the VPN Server changes.

+* You won't be able to easily test your VPN Server with a client on the LAN.
+Here's an outline of how to do that:

+    * **iOS and Windows:** Create a new VPN connection with a different name, and use the VPN Server LAN IP address for the Server address, but using the same Cert as for the Internet case.
+    * **Linux:** Create a new Device Cert as follows:
+        * `pistrong add username --dev somename --cname somename --vpnaddr VPNServerLANAddr`

+            * `--dev somename` &mdash; A slightly different name for the same device.
+For instance, if you created the Internet connection using `--dev pi3`, you might decide to use `--dev pi3LAN`.
+The name can be whatever you want, but it must be different from the Internet connection.
+            * `--cname some-name` &mdash; Specifies the name you'll use to reference the connection on a `pistrong client start` command
+            * `--vpnaddr VPNSERVER-LANAddr` &mdash; Specifies the LAN IP address for the VPN Server.
+This only affects the address that is in the Client connection config file.

 ## Local Mail